bioinformatics-core-shared-training/nextflow_september_2021/part_2.md

 of splitting and merging.

 Before making changes, make a copy of your `single.nf` file as `chunked.nf`.
-The command to launch the pipeline then becomes:
+Make the changes to your pipeline in `chunked.nf`.
+The command to launch the pipeline thus becomes:

 ```BASH
 nextflow run <path to pipeline>/chunked.nf